GailFairley/NapierGroupF/Usecases/use-case2.md

-# USE CASE: <number> <the name should be the goal as a short active verb phrase>
+# USE CASE: 2. <the name should be the goal as a short active verb phrase>

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-*a longer statement of the goal, if needed*
+As an employee of World health organisation, I require the top X most populated countries in the world, continent and region where I am able to enter the X, so I am able to know the first countries I will need to contact regarding any health risks.

 ### Scope